powenyao/powenyao.github.io/_pages/hobbies.md

 Of recent, I feel my vision is getting worse from looking at screen too much, so I wanted to find some hobbies other than video games.
 That hobby turns out to be Tabletop Games.
-Tabletop Games were always close to me with my interests in video game design and my time playing the Tabletop Roleplaying Game Shadowrun in college.
+Tabletop Games were always close to me with my interests in video game design and my time playing the Tabletop Role-playing Game Shadowrun in college.

 Whereas before I have primarily focused on cooperative games, now I'm broadening my relationship with Tabletop Games.